wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 +--------------------+---------+

 .. warning::
-  Disabling JSON and plain text formated alerts simultaneously is not compatible with the integrator, syslog client and email features.
+  Disabling JSON and plain text formated alerts simultaneously is not compatible with the integrator, syslog client or email features.

 email_notification
 ^^^^^^^^^^^^^^^^^^

-This enable or disables email alerting.
+This toggles the use of email alerting.

 +--------------------+---------+
 | **Default value**  | no      |